boardfish/dissertation/contents/0-introduction.md

 ---

+The escape room industry ranges from enthusiasts-turned-maintainers, who run singular escape rooms for small groups, to major companies such as SCRAP, which deliver escape games to dozens, if not hundreds, of people.
+There are many varieties - escape rooms on permanent fixtures, portable escape games, and applications in education such as EscapED [@clarke2016escaped], to name a few.
+It is particularly notable that during the COVID-19 pandemic taking hold at the time of writing, maintainers are moving towards products that enthusiasts can use in their own homes.

 My goal in this project was to understand the needs of the commercial escape room industry, such that a product could be developed to remedy them.
 Such a product would aim to increase efficiency or expand the industry with new capabilities.
-The escape room industry has a wide variation of scale in application, from maintainers running singular escape rooms to major companies such as SCRAP delivering escape games to dozens, if not hundreds, of people.
-It also has varied contexts - escape rooms on permanent fixtures, portable escape games, and applications in education such as EscapED [@clarke2016escaped].
-It can also be noted that during the COVID-19 pandemic taking hold at the time of writing, maintainers are moving towards products that enthusiasts can use in their own homes.

 With a strong understanding of this in mind, and feedback from the community itself, a product could then be designed and built to target some subset of these needs.
 These needs may be related to various issues, such as making sure a timer is visible to the participating group and maintainer, or to processes that currently take more time than necessary, such as posting photos of teams to social media [@liam2019].

 ## Research Questions